Experiencing Pain

 I am planning to plant more seeds of kindness to all beings this year.
 Spreading kindness is something I feel the world needs more of.
 One of my favorite acts of kindness is to give packets of wildflower seeds to random people.
 The smile that comes on their face when give you something so simple as a packet of potential beauty brings me so much happiness.

-One of my biggest seeds I ever grew was the vision I had for my business.
 I knew my seed had to have the intention of service at its heart.
-I have been teaching yoga for over sixteen years in my community and way back in April of 2011, I decided to create the vision that has become known as Embracing Spirit Yoga.
-I am so blessed to share Yoga with people of ALL abilities in the community and in my studio.
-I am beyond grateful for those who have supported and loved me all these years.
-Like all strong plants, the seeds naturally sow themselves year after year and my business is thriving.
+Way back in April of 2011, I decided to create the vision that has become known as Embracing Spirit Yoga.
+I am so blessed to share Yoga with people of ALL abilities in the community and in my studio for nearly two decades.

 It truly does all start with a vision.
 A seed.
 Then with mindful attention to the seed, or vision, in time it will indeed grow into something amazing.
 Sure, there have been seasons where things needed to be replanted and readjusted, but in time it all grew into something that I am so proud of.